-There are more than 800 testing centers spread across the US in all states and major cities & towns.
+More than 800 testing centers are spread across the US in all states, major cities & towns.
 You can select any of the test centers that are nearest to you.

 How much does it cost to get a drone pilot’s license?

 Now, let’s discuss the cost of getting your Part-107 remote pilot license.
-There are two types of cost associated with the whole process:
+There are two types of costs associated with the whole process:

-So, to summarise how much does it cost to get a drone pilot’s license, the test fee is $96 and test center fee is $64 which makes a total of $160.
-If you find a PSI owned testing center, the total fee will just be $96.
+If you find a PSI-owned testing center, the total fee will just be $96.
 Apart from this fee, there is no additional fee for getting your drone pilot license.

 How long does it take to get a drone pilot license?

-After you take the PSI test and submit your application on ICARAA portal, the TSA will carry out a standard background safety check.
+After you take the PSI test and submit your application on the ICARAA portal, the TSA will conduct a standard background safety check.
 Depending upon how much backlog they have, it can take up to a month for your clearance.

-Once you are cleared by the TSA, the FAA will issue you a temporary pilot license via e-mail while you wait for your final physical card to arrive via USPS at your registered address.
+Once the TSA clears you, the FAA will issue you a temporary pilot license via e-mail while you wait for your final physical card to arrive via USPS at your registered address.

 From application to receiving your final drone pilot license, the entire process will take from 8 – 15 weeks.